Beijing BISS International School: Students

-BISS provides instruction for kindergarten to grade 12 students from the expatriate community of Beijing.
+BISS provided instruction for kindergarten to grade 12 students from the expatriate community of Beijing.
 As of 2012, 340 students from 40 different nationalities attend the school.

 Class sizes

-BISS maintains a relatively low student to teacher class ratios, with classes typically having 15 students or less to 1 teacher.
+BISS maintained a relatively low student to teacher class ratios, with classes typically having 15 students or less to 1 teacher.
 Luo Wangshu of the Shanghai Daily reported that "BISS believes that smaller class sizes make for better academic performance and communication."

 Faculty

 BISS faculty members hail from the United States, Canada, Australia, Korea, New Zealand, Singapore, China, Japan, the Philippines, Portugal, and the U.K. In 2017, Search Associates, the most reputable international schools' recruitment agency disassociated itself from BISS because of unpaid fees.
 As a result, BISS now recruits most of its faculty through its website.

 Tuition

 As of 2009 the school tuition ranges from lower for kindergarteners to higher for older students.
 Kindergarteners each had a tuition of 96,000 yuan (49,217 Malaysian ringgits) while a high school senior had a tuition of 172,000 yuan (RM88,181).
 For kindergarten and first grade classes, as of 2012 the school charged up to 109,800 yuan yearly per pupil.
 In 2015 the tuition for the year was 300,000 renminbi ($48,330 U.S. dollars).
 China Daily ranked BISS as the most expensive private school in Beijing.